 A Life in 8,000 Day Parts

 Here’s some basic math about modern lives.
-Let’s assume that a person, with some or more college education and good income, is now likely to live well into their 80s.
+Let’s assume that a person with a college education and good income is now likely to live well into their 80s.
 Clients’ lives can be divided into four periods averaging approximately 8,000 days each.
 Birth to college graduation at age 22 is about 8,000 days.
 College graduation to midlife at about age 44 is another 8,000 days.
 Midlife to retirement at age 66 is 8,000 more days.
 And, add about another 8,000 days from their retirement party forward.

 - Learning (1st 8,000 Days)